vincentpaino/REU-Advection-Simulation/README.md

 ### To access the simulations, cd into the InitialConditionPrediction folder and download requirements.txt.
 Then, you can run Final_Adjoint_Advection.py, Final_Hybrid_Advection.py, and Final_PINN_Advection.py.

-### To change the distribution of initial conditions, use a different g(x) function to see how they perform on different advection scenarios
+### To change the distribution of initial conditions, use a different g(x) function to see how they perform on different advection scenarios.

-### Below is an example of initial conditions and final time-step measurements of measured & experimental data that is used in the adjoint method with the finite difference method to understand the underlying advection physics
+### Below is an example of initial conditions and final time-step measurements of measured & experimental data that is used in the adjoint method with the finite difference method to understand the underlying advection physics.

 ![Simulation](Assets/1DLinearAdvectionProblem.png)